How to Stop Feeling Stuck

 This is where you catch yourself taking everyone's side but your own.
 In the context of constructive wallowing, “I need to get my act together" is an example of a self-critical thought.
 It's not that getting your act together is a bad thing per se, it's just that you're kicking yourself when you're down, which isn't helpful.
 Wallowing is only effective when guided by self-compassion.

-T=Try to understand yourself.
+T=Try to understand yourself

 Whatever you feel, there's a reason.
 Don't look for evidence or justification; look for understanding.
 Why would someone feel the way you do?
 Put a stranger in your shoes.
 Take your own side and find a way that your emotions make sense.

-H=Have the feeling.
+H=Have the feeling

-Once you've named a feeling and avoided criticizing or judging yourself for it, the only decision left is whether to let yourself feel the way you do, or to try to distract yourself from your own experience.
+Once you've named a feeling and avoided criticising or judging yourself for it, the only decision left is whether to let yourself feel the way you do, or to try to distract yourself from your own experience.

 Since avoiding this type of emotional experience is how one gets stuck in the first place, try just immersing yourself in your emotions.
 If you do this whole-heartedly in the privacy of your own thoughts you'll discover that the feelings themselves only last a minute or two before naturally subsiding.

 When they're through you'll find that they left a gift behind: You've reclaimed the part of yourself that felt that way.
 Choosing to pay attention to negative feelings will keep you in touch with yourself and make you whole again.
-From a place of wholeness you can move toward the self-actualization your heart longs for.
+From a place of wholeness you can move toward the self-actualisation your heart longs for.